-Juniors in August and Seniors in April. please see website calendar for this years dates .
+Juniors in August and Seniors in April.
+In 2018 the Seniors tournament is scheduled for 16 - 20 April.
+Please see website calendar for this year's junior dates .

 Please see entry form attached, look forward to seeing you there.

 In its 17th year the annual Seniors Tournament welcomed competitors whose ages ranged from those just 45 to the oldest competitor who turns 80 years old this year and is still hitting a good ball.
 41 Milford members took part together with a smattering of national, international and county players.
 It was good to see some of those entering an open tournament for the first time and where better to start than with our Milford event where the competition is strong but more importantly is played in a good spirit.

 Monday’s events, 60+ men's and ladies doubles, were the curtain raisers to 4 days of excellent tennis.
 Last year’s winners Rennie Johnston and Bill Herlihy this year found themselves on opposite sides of the net.
 Rennie playing with Bob Battersby edged out Bill and partner Mark Jeffery despite losing the first set 2-6 they came back to win the second set 7-5 and the deciding tie break set 10-5.

 In the ladies event last year’s losing finalists Joanna White and Jess Weguelin were also opponents in this year’s final.
 Jess and her County Doubles partner Lesley Johnson beat the local pair of Joanna and Dee Flanagan 6-2, 6-3.